kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 1. If the blog author has not authored for KITAB before, add the author to authors.yml.
 To do this, copy an existing author from this file and change the id, name and short bio.
 As noted above, the author id will match that given in the file name and author field in the header file.
 1. Open a python-enabled console.
 1. cd into the 'conversion_script' directory.
-1. type python docx_converter.py.
+1. type 'python docx_converter.py'.
-1. The script will run and confirm if it has suceeded.
+1. The script will run and state if it has suceeded.
 1. Navigate to the '_posts' directly to check the new blogs have been added.

 If the blogs have been added, do the follow: